LINGUOREN369/EdGrantAI/README.md

 - Eligibility analysis and red flags
 - Clear Grant Fit Reports

+EduGrant AI exists because **education funding is becoming less stable, more competitive, and increasingly dominated by private actors**.
+As public dollars decline, education nonprofits must rely on foundations, CSR programs, and individual philanthropists, but these opportunities are scattered across PDFs, poorly indexed, filled with jargon, and time-consuming to interpret.
+Large organizations have development teams to manage this complexity. **Small education nonprofits do not.** My mission is to bring structure, transparency, and equity to this landscape—and to ensure that smaller organizations are not left behind.

 EduGrant AI is built to be low-maintenance and high-impact — ideal for small education nonprofits with limited staff and no full-time grant writers.

 ---